octimot/StoryToolkitAI/README.md

 _Some of the above features are only available in the non-standalone version of the tool, but they will be available in the standalone version in the next release._

-For feature info, go here: [here](https://github.com/octimot/StoryToolkitAI/blob/main/FEATURES.md).
+For detailed features info, go [here](https://github.com/octimot/StoryToolkitAI/blob/main/FEATURES.md).

 ## Is it really completely free?
 Yes, the tool runs locally and there's no need for any additional account to transcribe, translate to English, or use